-Australia is the land of plenty, but when it comes to stylish watch brands , even the average timepiece collector will have some trouble spotting one.
+Australia is the land of plenty, but when it comes to stylish watch brands, even a seasoned horologist would have some trouble naming more than a few.

-Today that changes, as we forego the illustrious Swiss, Japanese and German brands to show you some fine Australian watches from brands who are doing horology right, and taking it to the world.
+Today that changes, as we forego the typical litany of Swiss, Japanese and German brands to show you some fine Australian watches from brands who are doing horology right.

 Melbourne Watch Company

 Melbourne Watch Company hails from, you guessed it, Melbourne.
 They’re all about providing premium-grade watches that are accessible to both watch enthusiasts and casual collectors alike.